American Airlines Center: Design

 Principal design work was carried out by the Driehaus Prize winner and New Classical architect David M. Schwarz of Washington D.C.
 American Airlines Center was designed to be the heart of a new urban, commercial area designed to reinvigorate the city of Dallas called Victory Park.
 The facility itself features a conservative, traditional design with sweeping brick façades and smooth arches.
 The interior includes retractable seating, public art and a technological arena.
 Because of the Quonset hut-like appearance of its roof and the fact that American Airlines holds the naming rights some fans have come to refer to it as "The Hangar".

 PNC Plaza

 On the south side of the arena, PNC Plaza (formerly called Victory Plaza and AT&T Plaza) serves as the principal entrance into the facility.
 Designed by artist Athena Tacha in 2000, the plaza provides an open space with fountains flanked by retail and office buildings.
 With several HD video displays from Daktronics mounted on the side of the arena and office buildings, the plaza is often used for outdoor events and movie showings.
+PNC Plaza is also the site of the Dirk Nowitzki statue, which depicts the former Mavericks player shooting his signature one-legged fadeaway jump shot.